#1 – It doesn't have to be perfect.

 Remember, there is an opportunity cost to saying yes.
 Trust that by saying no to the ‘not quite right’ opportunities you leave room in your schedule for the RIGHT opportunities.

 I saw an article from Derek Sivers last year, basically, if an opportunity doesn’t make you want to scream “hell yeah!” at the top of your lungs….your answer should be no. We all only have 24 hours in the day.
 We all have limited time on this earth.
 We are all too busy and have taken on too much.

 By only saying yes to those things that make you want to scream “hell yeah!”, you are leaving space for those things that fulfill you to come into your life.
 It’s hard.
 I’m still working on it….but the results I’ve seen so far have been nothing short of life-changing.

 No matter where you are going, someone has gone before you.
 Working from home can be a lonely endeavor, especially when you are just starting your journey and you don’t have a network of other self-employed friends to throw holiday “office” parties with!
 As human beings, we crave community and companionship.
 As entrepreneurs, we crave solutions to our challenges.

 I have always (and still do) invest heavily in my education.
 I want to learn photography techniques and business practices every chance I get, whether the technique directly applies to my business or not!
 There is always a morsel of knowledge just waiting to be picked if you are open to learning.

-If you are looking for something more than a morsel, The Business of Pet Photography is open through Thursday night – that's tomorrow!!
+If you are looking for something more than a morsel, the Hair of the Dog Academy is waiting for you.
 If you want to scream, “hell yeah!” when someone asks you if you would like to run a profitable pet photography business….this is the class for you.